UMass Medical School Admissions Consultants

 Their actual goal is to vet and accept future physicians knowing

 that acceptance to medical school is the biggest hurdle to

 After all, 97% of medical students graduate from medical school

 and 94% of medical school graduates match to a residency

 in their first attempt.
 AdComs are tasked with choosing

 applicants who will not only do well in medical school but

-eventually, successfully practice as physicians.
+eventually, successfully practice as a physician.

 The questions asked are therefore focused on assessing aptitude, resilience, commitment and intellectual